Intilery/intilery.github.io/docs/schema/video.md

 sidebar_label: Video
 ---

-Intielry’s video spec helps you define how a customer is engaging with your video and ad content.
+Intilery's video spec helps you define how a customer is engaging with your video and ad content.
 The below documentation covers the naming syntax and conventions for how you should send events when tracking video analytics.

 ## Getting Started